-Continuing Care Facility for the Elderly: See Definition of Uses, Institution.
-See "Table 5.4 Use Consolidation".
-Housing for the Elderly: A development consisting of residential living units exclusively for persons who are 60 years of age or older and for married couples with one spouse or both spouses being 60 years of age or older.
+Continuing Care Facility for the Elderly: A development consisting of residential living units exclusively for persons who are 60 years of age or older and for married couples with one spouse or both spouses being 60 years of age or older.
 Such developments shall provide nursing facilities containing assisted living and/or nursing units, health care services and meals for residents (with or without common dining facilities).
 Such developments may also provide the following facilities and services for the exclusive use of the residents and nonresidents occupying assisted-living and/or nursing units: physical therapy facilities; auditoriums; recreation facilities; on-site service shops; and other ancillary services.

 Environmental: A site set aside for the creation, retention and permanent protection of natural or historic resources, including floodplains, wetlands, streams, valleys, woodlands and other natural and scenic features, historic sites and other historic resources.
-See "Table 5.4 Use Consolidation".